The Top 10 Cool Fonts for Logo Design – Typography Inspiration

 The Museo Sans font style is based on geometry and sans-serif.

 If you want to design a simple yet unique logo for a company, consider using this font style to keep it simple and aesthetic.

-Museo Sans is the simplified and the minimalistic font style which includes making the letterforms and the geometric shapes abstract and simple.
+Museo Sans is the simplified and minimalistic font style that includes making the letterforms and the geometric shapes abstract and simple.

-A vintage classic serif typeface which includes condensed and bold lettering and font style.
+A vintage classic serif typeface that includes condensed and bold lettering and font style.

 If you want to give a bold and expressive feel to your logo, go for Akura Popo.